MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-power-bi-powerpoint-add-in-install.md

     ![Screenshot of Power B I report include my changes checkbox.](media/service-power-bi-powerpoint-add-in-install/include-my-changes-checkbox.png)

 1. Copy the URL to paste into the Power BI PowerPoint add-in.

-1. To create a new presentation with the report loaded into the add-in, choose **Open in PowerPoint**.
+Alternatively, if you want to create a new presentation with the report already loaded into the add-in, choose **Open in PowerPoint**.

     ![Screenshot of Power B I report copy link dialog.](media/service-power-bi-powerpoint-add-in-install/copy-link-dialog.png)